wcclima/multiclass-logistic-regression/README.md

 - The `LogisticRegressor` class:
   - performs logistic regression in multiclass problems by maximising the log-likelyhood function using the Newton-Raphson method assuming that the probabilities are modelled by the softmax function;
   - predicts the estimated probabilities for all classes for samples in the predictor values $X$;
-  - predicts the class labels for samples in the predictor values $X$;
+  - predicts the class labels for samples in the predictor values $X$, with the predicted label corresponding to the one with the highest probability;
   - computes a number of classification scores and produces the confusion matrix for all classes;
   - produces a statistical analysis of the coefficient estimates;
   - has the following methods: